PeggyJV/sommelier/docs/core/proto-docs.md

 <a name="allocation.v1.QueryAllocationCommitRequest"></a>

 ### QueryAllocationCommitRequest
-QueryOracleDataVoteRequest is the request type for the Query/QueryOracleDataVote gRPC method.
+QueryAllocationCommitRequest is the request type for the Query/QueryallocationDataVote gRPC method.

 | Field | Type | Label | Description |